slaghuis/nav_drone/README.md

 # Drone Navigation
-Based on the [ROS2 Navigation Framework and System](https://github.com/ros-planning/navigation2) this is an attempt at building full 3D navigation.
+Based on the [ROS2 Navigation Framework and System](https://github.com/ros-planning/navigation2) this is an attempt at building non-planar navigation stack.
 The primary differences are:
- - All navigation is done in 3D space.
-This is achieved by mainaining a dome of varying size around the robot that is informed from a 3D pointcould.
-The initial case will run a Octomap Server.
-This is a fundamental change the local costmap.
-All planners and controllers are 3D spactially enabled.
-This allows the drone the flu over or under an obstacle, rather than the long way around.
+ - All navigation is done using a speed dependent polar histogram around the robot.
+This is achieved by mainaining a dome of varying size around the robot that is informed from an octomap.
+This replaces the costmap as used in the ROS2 Navigation Framework.
+ - All planners and controllers are 3D spactially enabled.
+This allows the drone the fly over or under an obstacle, rather than the long way around.
  - This packages still does not use Lifecycle Nodes.
 One day...

 All coding was started from scratch, but I referrenced a lot of the work done by the contributors to the [ROS2 Navigation Framework and System](https://github.com/ros-planning/navigation2).
 Where appropriate I retained all licenase agreements.
 I do believe this effort is in the spirit of open source code.
 Please feel free to copy, use and alter my code.
 If you sell it, please consider me.